TempleS19CIS3296-01/individual-subject-proposal-hongs/SamuelHong_MedTrack.md

 ## Background

 This as an original project proposal.
-The cencept for this project was solicited from a healthcare provider.
+The concept for this project was solicited from a healthcare provider.

 ## Required Resources